-(e) When a license is revoked because of a third or subsequent conviction for driving under the influence of intoxicating liquor or a narcotic drug, occurring within five years after a prior conviction, the period of revocation shall be permanent; provided, that the Department may, after the expiration of three years, issue a new license upon satisfactory proof that the former licensee has been of good behavior for the past three years and that his conduct and attitude are such as to entitle him to favorable consideration; provided, that as to a license which has been revoked because of a third or subsequent conviction for driving under the influence of intoxicating liquor or a narcotic drug prior to May 2, 1957, and which license has not been restored, the Department may, upon application of the former licensee and after the expiration of three years of such period of revocation, issue a new license upon satisfactory proof that the former licensee has been of good behavior for the past three years and that his conduct and attitude are such as to entitle him to favorable consideration.
+(e) When a license is revoked because of a third or subsequent conviction for driving or operating a vehicle while under the influence of itoxicating liquor or while under the influence of an impairing drug, occurring within five years after a prior conviction, the period of revocation shall be permanent; provided, that the Department may, after the expiration of three years, issue a new license upon satisfactory proof that the former licensee has been of good behavior for the past three years and that his conduct and attitude are such as to entitle him to favorable consideration; provided, that as to a license which has been revoked because of a third or subsequent conviction for driving under the influence of intoxicating liquor or a narcotic drug prior to May 2, 1957, and which license has not been restored, the Department may, upon application of the former licensee and after the expiration of three years of such period of revocation, issue a new license upon satisfactory proof that the former licensee has been of good behavior for the past three years and that his conduct and attitude are such as to entitle him to favorable consideration.
 When a new license is issued under the provisions of this subsection, it may be issued upon such terms and conditions as the Department may see fit to impose.
 The terms and conditions imposed by the Department may not exceed a period of three years.